nakardo/node-gameboy/README.md

 ## About

-This is a WIP project, some games are playable though some artifacts and crashes may happen.
+This is a WIP project, most games are playable though some artifacts and crashes may happen.
 Emulator can be run either on web browsers or server side.

 ## Online Build